-We forecast up to 4,500MW may connect to our SP Manweb network by 2050.
 In the long term, Figure 24 shows significant variance in the levels of wind generation across the four scenarios.
+However, these refreshed values within our updated DFES scenario range are largely aligned to our DFES 2023 and remains in line with FES 2024 and Clean Power 2030 targets.

 As wind generation is a cost-effective established technology, the extent of new wind generation post-2030 will likely depend on the onshore planning regime, government/policy support, and local support for individual schemes.
-These factors are scenario specific and are reflected with our DFES scenario range.
+These factors are scenario specific and are reflected within our DFES scenario range.